vMarkusK/Advanced-PRTG-Sensors/README.md

 ## Project Details

 This is a Collection of my Advanced [PRTG](https://www.de.paessler.com/prtg/) Sensors.
-Most Advanced PRTG Sensors were created during Posts on my private Blog, but everyone is welcome Contribute.
+Most Advanced PRTG Sensors were created during posts on my private blog, but everyone is welcome contribute.

 ## Project Contribution